OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 ![Reverse engineering processes](Images/Chapters/0x04/reversing-processes.png "Reverse engineering processes")

-For real-world apps, automated static/dynamic analysis is insufficient to prove security of a program.
+For real-world apps, automated static/dynamic analysis is insufficient to prove security level of a program.
 Manual verification by an experienced tester is still the only reliable way to achieve security.

 ##### Anti-Tampering Requirements in the MASVS